 Build a list, pick up the phone and dial.
 The call is a very brief interview that starts with you asking questions about the industry.
 It ends with an offer to share the research once complete.

 Here are examples of how phone surveys, subjects and content outcomes.

 This is actually an Account Based Marketing (ABM) tactic and a powerful way for B2B marketers to get right in front of decision makers.
 The key to success is to be very considerate and follow up.

 What are the most important skills for succeeding at C-level jobs?
 It’s a subjective question.
 But Boris Groyberg produced a high quality, research-based article on the topic by surveying “several dozen top senior search consultants.”
 It was published in the Harvard Business Review.

 This page won 35 links and 351 shares.
 The networking benefits were probably priceless.

 If you can find this gap in your industry and produce the research that fills it, you’ll have something truly share-worthy, link-worthy and even press worthy.
 Seriously, you may want to reach out to the media.
+You’ve made news.

 The world is not waiting for another medium-quality blog post.
 Publish something truly original.
 Make a contribution to your field.
 Find the truth and share it with the world.